stelligent/mutato/docs/mvp.md

 itself.
 The constructs can be used in any other CDK app.
 CLI's point of entry is also provided as a consumable library function and returns a CDK stack.

-Mu2 spins up a multi-environment CodePipeline that manages the ECS application's DevOps life-cycle and promotes it from Dev to QA to Prod on successful pushes.
+Mu2 spins up a CI/CD Pipeline that manages the Dockerized application's DevOps life-cycle from build to testing to deploy.
+A lot like Heroku pipelines.

 Mu2 uses the current directory's GIT remote as CodePipeline's source input.
 For the MVP only Github remotes are supported.